JusticeZzy/FunduSegmenter/README.md

 ---
 ## 9. Citation
-If you find our work useful, please consider citing
+If you use our code, please cite
 ```
+TVST reference coming soon
 ```